-Volkswagen’s executives said the group suffered a 44% fall in net profit for 2025, with after-tax gains dropping to €6.9 billion from €12.4 billion in 2024 — its weakest annual showing since the fallout from the 2016 Dieselgate scandal.
-CFO Arno Antlitz blamed geopolitical tensions, tariffs and intense competition.
+Volkswagen Group reported a sharp 44% drop in net profit for 2025, with after-tax earnings falling to €6.9 billion from €12.4 billion in 2024 — its weakest annual result since the fallout from the 2016 Dieselgate scandal.
+CFO Arno Antlitz blamed the deterioration on geopolitical tensions, new tariffs and stiffer competition.

-The group plans around 50,000 job cuts across its brands by 2030 as it wrestles with falling demand, faster-rising Chinese competition, and new US tariffs — its two largest export markets.
-Like the wider German car industry, VW is also navigating the uncertain pace of the shift to electric vehicles amid mixed regional incentives and softer-than-expected consumer demand.
+Executives said the group will cut around 50,000 jobs across its brands in Germany by 2030 as it contends with weakening demand, faster-moving Chinese rivals and fresh US tariffs — challenges concentrated in its two biggest export markets.
+Like other German carmakers, VW is also navigating an uncertain transition to electric vehicles amid mixed regional incentives and softer-than-expected consumer uptake.

-A large portion of the group’s profit decline came from Porsche, whose net profit nearly vanished — €90 million in 2025 versus €5.3 billion in 2024.
-VW attributed the Sport & Luxury segment’s drop to a changed market environment in China, US tariffs, slower EV adoption, and one-off effects tied to the transition.
+A large share of the group’s profit decline stemmed from its Sport & Luxury segment, in particular Porsche.
+Porsche’s net profit plunged to €90 million in 2025 from €5.3 billion in 2024.
+VW attributed the collapse to a changed market environment in China, the impact of US tariffs, slower-than-expected EV adoption and one-off effects tied to the brand’s transition.

-Despite Porsche’s setback, other parts of the group performed more steadily, helping explain a rise in VW shares after the announcement:
+Even with Porsche’s setback, other parts of the group were steadier, a factor behind a modest rise in VW shares after the results were released.
+Key figures included:

 – Group deliveries: 8.98 million vehicles, down 0.5% year-on-year